12 ways Alexa is getting smarter

 Alexa Presentation Language (APL)

-The APL will allow developers to build skills that connect with Fire TV, Fire tablets, Echo Show, and Echo Spot in the coming months, as will the Alexa Smart Screen and TV Device SDK.
+The APL will allow developers to build skills that connect with televisions using Fire TV, Fire tablets, Echo Show, and Echo Spot in the coming months, as will the Alexa Smart Screen and TV Device SDK.
+Sony smart TVs and Lenovo tablets have also announced support for visual experiences with Alexa.

-Visual APL skills can be created with JSON and include text, audio, video, and HTML 5.
+APL is a JSON-based language and include text, audio, video, and HTML 5.
 The APL is available today in preview.

 Doorbell API